dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 ## JavaScript `[JSImport]`/`[JSExport]` interop

-*This section applies to Blazor WebAssembly apps.*
+*This section applies to client-side components.*

-As an alternative to interacting with JavaScript (JS) in Blazor WebAssembly apps using Blazor's JS interop mechanism based on the <xref:Microsoft.JSInterop.IJSRuntime> interface, a JS `[JSImport]`/`[JSExport]` interop API is available to apps targeting .NET 7 or later.
+As an alternative to interacting with JavaScript (JS) in client-side components using Blazor's JS interop mechanism based on the <xref:Microsoft.JSInterop.IJSRuntime> interface, a JS `[JSImport]`/`[JSExport]` interop API is available to apps targeting .NET 7 or later.

 For more information, see <xref:blazor/js-interop/import-export-interop>.